christianliebel/paint/README.md

 - This implementation tries to stick as closely as possible to the original Paint for Windows 95—not more, but also not less.
 You might want to check out [Felix Rieseberg’s windows95 to run the original Paint](https://github.com/felixrieseberg/windows95).
 - This implementation should stay smaller (= transferred bytes) than Paint’s executable size of 340K.
-- Everything must be achieved with native web technology only, so no Cordova or Electron builds.
+- Everything must be achieved with web technology only, so no Cordova/Capacitor or Electron/Tauri builds.
 Features that are not exposed to the web must be disabled in the menu.
 - Where modern web APIs are used, they should be [progressively enhanced](https://web.dev/progressively-enhance-your-pwa/).

 ## Setup